-Alliance is responsible for conducting routine monitoring of agencies and solo practitioners providing outpatient mental health services to consumers.
-Through the monitoring process we have learned that many LIPs are not aware of current requirements for practitioners serving Medicaid consumers.
+Alliance is responsible for conducting routine monitoring of agencies and solo practitioners providing outpatient mental health services to individuals.
+Through the monitoring process we have learned that many LIPs are not aware of current requirements for practitioners serving individuals with Medicaid.
 It is Alliance’s hope that the following information will serve as a regulatory tool kit, including standardized information and resources, to assist you in complying with and keeping up-to-date with regulations.

 You, as the provider of services to Medicaid beneficiaries, are ultimately responsible for adhering to all federal and state laws and regulations, administrative rules, state policies and contractual obligations.
 While there are multiple sources of requirements, it is the provider’s responsibility to follow the most stringent requirements, including the code of ethics of your professional licensure.